PeteChambers/LandmarkID/README.md

 ##### Google Cloud API

-- Obtain your own Google API key and add it to "GoogleCloudVision.swift":
+- Obtain your own Google Clould API key from https://cloud.google.com and add it to "GoogleCloudVision.swift":

 `static var googleAPIKey = "YOUR_API_HERE"`